davidmartinrius/speech-dataset-generator/README.md

 ### Gender detection

 The gender detection is not accurate enough when probably mixed.
-I mean there is no clear gender but maybe it reurns male.
+If there is no clear gender due the voice, maybe return male or female at random.

 # Next Steps